Gobi1616/Datalogy_Final/README.md

 This project streams real-time data from Twitter, performs natural language processing on the contents of the tweet, and displays the results.
 The Twitter data is filtered by a query word and processed to determine sentiment of the tweet.

 In this study, we will use data from such a powerful microblogging platform to examine how a digital behemoth, a global icon, may influence the emotions of millions of people connected to it, and how these feelings, in turn, affect the rise and fall of an organization's stock price.
-Aside from being a fantastic communication tool, Twitter is a gold mine for text and social web analysis..
+Aside from being a fantastic communication tool, Twitter is a gold mine for text and social web analysis.

 ## Study Questions we hope to answer with the data
 We strive to answer the following questions through the implementation of the proposed machine learning model: